freenas/freenas-docs/userguide/plugins.rst

 ----------------

 :numref:`table %s <plugins-official-plugins>` lists and describes all plugins supported by iXsystems.
+Access the official plugins by choosing *iXsystems* from the :guilabel:`Browse a Collection` drop-down.
 Adding "unofficial" plugins to %brand% is supported by following the process outlined in :ref:`Create a Plugin <Creating Plugins>`.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.33\linewidth-2\tabcolsep}